picketlink/picketlink-as-subsystem/README.md

 If you want to perform a full build, running also the integration tests you need to execute the following command:

-    mvn -Dall-tests -Parquillian-managed clean install
+    mvn -Pintegration-tests clean install

-## JBoss Application Server Configuration ##
+## WildFly Configuration ##

-### Using a Pre-configured JBoss AS Installation
+### Using a Pre-configured WildFly Installation
-The most simple and fast way to get the subsystem up and running is using the JBoss Application Server installation used during the integration tests.
+The most simple and fast way to get the subsystem up and running is using the WildFly installation used during the integration tests.
 After executing the following command:

-    mvn -Dall-tests -Parquillian-managed clean install
+    mvn -Pintegration-tests clean install

-Navigate to the <i>target/integration-tests/containers/jboss-eap-6.1/</i> directory and use this installation to deploy your applications.
+Navigate to the <i>target/integration-tests/containers/wildfly-8.0.0.Beta1/</i> directory and use this installation to deploy your applications.

-### Manual Installation

-You can use the [PicketLink Installer](http://www.picketlink.org/getstarted.html "PicketLink Site").
-Follow the instructions there.

-Important Note: Only versions 2.5.2.Final and later support the subsystem installation on EAP.

-#### Configuring your JBoss AS installation with the PicketLink Extension and Subsystem ####
+#### Configuring your WildFly installation with the PicketLink Extension and Subsystem ####

 Change your standalone.xml to add an extension for the PicketLink module: